Inigo183/IB_docs/README.md

 # IB_docs

-My investigations of all subjects during IB baccalaureate
+My explorations of all subjects during IB baccalaureate and monography in physics